Twelve (novel): Plot summary

 White Mike visits a rec center.
 There, Hunter, a white friend of Mike's has gotten into a fight with black basketball player Nana.
 The fight ends with both covered in each other's blood.
-White Mike and Hunter head to a nearby Goody's and talk.
-White Mike then leaves to make a sale.

-Hunter then goes home.
+After talking to White Mike, Hunter goes home.
 There, he makes sporadic conversation with his father, who is quite wealthy and a borderline alcoholic.
 Hunter then goes for a walk.

 Meanwhile, Nana goes to his apartment in the Harlem housing projects.
 Before he can get into his building, he witnesses a drug deal between a pale white boy and Lionel, a heavy black man.
 The deal then erupts into violence when Lionel shoots the pale boy with a gun wrapped in a hand towel.
 Nana tries to escape but is killed as well by Lionel, who pockets the pale boy's revolver before fleeing.

-Meanwhile, Sara Ludlow, the "hottest girl in school" and her girlfriends head to a party.
-There, White Mike sells pot to Chris, the 17-year-old boy throwing the party, but declines Chris's invitation to come in.
+At a party, White Mike sells pot to Chris, the 17-year-old boy throwing the party, but declines Chris's invitation to come in.
 Chris is desperate to lose his virginity.
-At the party, Jessica, a school mate of Sara and Chris, heads to the bathroom to do cocaine.
+At the party, Jessica, a school mate of Chris, heads to the bathroom to do cocaine.
 Instead of cocaine she does "Twelve", a drug given to her by a boy.
 She takes some, is overwhelmed by the high that follows and passes out.

 Meanwhile, Chris's brother Claude and model Tobias take a trip through China Town.
 They smoke pot together and then buy bladed weapons at a shop.
 Claude takes home his weapons and arranges them in his closet.